Countable sets versus sets that are countable in Reverse Mathematics

-It is therefore a natural question what happens to the results of RM if we use the \emph{usual} definition of countable set involving injections or bijections to $\N$ (see Definition \ref{standard}), say working in Kohlenbach's \emph{higher-order} RM (see Section \ref{prelim1}).
+Now, the word `countable' and variations occur hundreds of times in Simpson's excellent monograph \cite{simpson2}, the unofficial bible of RM, and in \cite{simpson1}, a sequel consisting of RM papers from 2001.
+The tally for Hirschfeldt's monograph \cite{dsliceke} on the RM zoo (see \cite{damirzoo} for the latter) is about one hundred.
+Countable infinity does indeed take centre stage, as is clear from the following quotes by Hirschfeldt and Simpson. \begin{quote} We finish this section with an important remark: The approaches to analyzing the strength of theorems we will discuss here are tied to the countably infinite. (\cite{dsliceke}*{p.\ 6}) \end{quote} \begin{quote} Since in ordinary mathematics the objects studied are almost always countable or separable, it would seem appropriate to consider a language in which countable objects occupy center stage. (\cite{simpson2}*{p.~2}) \end{quote} As detailed in Section \ref{prelim1}, RM studies ordinary mathematics and does so using the language of second-order arithmetic $\L_{2}$.
+Now, the definition of `countable subset of $\R$' based on injections/bijections to $\N$ cannot be expressed in $\L_{2}$.
+Indeed, countable sets are given by \emph{sequences} in RM, namely as in \cite{simpson2}*{V.4.2}.
+It is therefore a natural question what happens to the results of RM if we use the definition of countable set involving injections or bijections to $\N$ (see Definition~\ref{standard}), say working in Kohlenbach's \emph{higher-order} RM (see Section \ref{prelim1}).
 This paper is devoted to the study of this question, as sketched in the rest of this section, right after the following quote providing ample motivation for this study. \begin{quote} This situation has prompted some authors, for example Bishop/Bridges \cite{bridge1}*{p.\ 38}, to build a modulus of uniform continuity into their definitions of continuous function.